m-shoberg/crontab_backup/README.md

 <pre><code>touch important-documents/*</pre></code>

-Given that the script takes two arguments as input, you can run the script using the following command.
-This this will create a backup file called backup-[CURRENT_TIMESTAMP].tar.gz in your current directory.:
+Given that the script takes two arguments as input, you can use your CLI to navigate to the directory which contains both the backup.sh file and the important-documents directory, then run the script using the following command:
 <pre><code>./backup.sh important-documents .</pre></code>
+The previous line of code will create a backup file called backup-[CURRENT_TIMESTAMP].tar.gz in your current directory.